 1. Main points

-• Preliminary estimates based on the Labour Force Survey (LFS) indicate output per hour worked decreased by 1.8% while output per worker increased by 0.3% in Quarter 3 (Jul to Sept) 2024, compared with the same quarter a year ago.
+• Estimates based on the Labour Force Survey (LFS) indicate that output per hour worked in Quarter 4 (Oct to Dec) 2024 increased by 1.6%, compared with pre-coronavirus (COVID-19) pandemic levels (2019 average level), while output per worker increased by 0.9% over the same period.

-• Estimates produced using experimental methods, using Pay As You Earn (PAYE) Real Time Information (RTI) and LFS data sources, indicate output per worker increased by 0.5%, compared with the same quarter a year ago.
+• Estimates produced using experimental methods, incorporating Pay As You Earn (PAYE) Real Time Information (RTI) and LFS data sources, indicate output per hour and output per worker increased by 1.5% and 0.7%, respectively, compared with pre-coronavirus (COVID-19) pandemic levels (2019 average level); this suggests there is consistency in trends over the longer term.

-• The education industry made the biggest upward contribution to productivity growth over the previous year, caused by an upward revision in Gross value added (GVA).
+• The transport and storage industry made the biggest upward contribution to productivity growth over the previous year, caused by an upward revision in gross value added (GVA).

-• The mining and quarrying industry saw the biggest growth in output per hour worked over the previous year.
+• The transport and storage and mining and quarrying industries saw the biggest growth in output per hour worked over the previous year.

 !

-Productivity measures using RTI data are statistics produced using experimental methods and published for comparison purposes.
+Productivity measures using Real Time Information (RTI) data are statistics produced using experimental methods and published for comparison purposes.
 Users should note the added assumptions for these comparable estimates and use caution.

 Back to table of contents